uabua/back-end-development/README.md

 ## License

-android-development is licensed under the MIT License ([LICENSE-MIT](https://github.com/uabua/back-end-development/blob/main/LICENSE "Copy of the MIT license"))
+This repository is licensed under the MIT License ([LICENSE-MIT](https://github.com/uabua/back-end-development/blob/main/LICENSE "Copy of the MIT license"))